oznogon/gattaibushido-public/rules/03_basic_play.md

 ### Play

-When the rules tell you to **play** a card, you take a card from your Cache and place it on the table in front of you.
+When the rules tell you to **play** a card, you take a card from your Hand and place it on the table in front of you.
 Unless otherwise stated, all card plays are performed face-up.

 Sometimes you may see the sub-terms **Play-up** and **Play-down** in the test.
 These mean "play a card face up" and "play a card face down," respectively.
 Similarly, if the rules say that you "play down" or "play up" a card, those signify the orientation of the to-be-played card.
 But to repeat: unless otherwise stated, *all* Plays are performed face-up.